studentgpt/cof_test_data/README.md

 2. ​**Design**​: Derives the required monomer addition sequence by specifying the target crystal size.
 3. ​**Optimization**​: Optimizes the synthesis pathway to produce larger crystals.

-If you use MlCOFSyn, please cite this: https://chemrxiv.org/XXX

 ## Instructions for running MlCOFSyn
 ### **1.Prediction Task**